 - Official scores from the TOEFL (for international students)

 - Graduate teaching assistantship application

 - Writing sample.
-A writing sample in Spanish should be submitted to the Department of Foreign Languages and Literatures at the time of the application.
+A writing sample in Spanish should be submitted to the Department of World Languages, Literatures, and Cultures at the time of the application.
 The writing sample typically is a research paper completed for a course taken as an undergraduate, usually a paper written for a senior-level literature or civilization course.
 It should be a minimum of five pages, typed.

 Applicants should also provide two speaking samples electronically via a OneDrive folder shared privately with each candidate once the formal application has been completed through the Apply Yourself online system:

 - Speaking biographical sample: Candidates must provide a 2-3 minute extemporaneous autobiography on the candidate’s relevant background, including an explanation of the candidate’s interest in pursuing a graduate degree in Spanish, and his/her professional plans for the future.

 - Reading sample: The second speaking sample should be a reading from a printed text, for example, a poem, a paragraph or two from a novel or short story, or a newspaper article.
 Applicants should identify the selection on the recording.
 This selection should be approximately 1-2 minutes in length.

 - The speaking samples will be requested electronically through a OneDrive folder shared privately with each candidate once the formal application has been completed through the Apply Yourself online system.

 - All materials should be received by February 15.